 The 18th century imperial Schönbrunn Palace from Vienna attracts hundreds of thousands of tourists every year easily topping the top position in the must-visit places in Vienna in 2 days.
 Even occupied by Napoleon in the early 18th century, the architecture of the Palace had undergone major restorations since then.
 The Schönbrunn Palace is a former summer residence of various monarchs of the Habsburgs dynasty.
 The palace is now a historical, cultural and an architectural marvel.

 The Schönbrunn palace holds 1400+ rooms holding different styles indicating the different styles from the rulers Austria once held.
 The Schönbrunn Palace holds a variety of tours – Imperial Tour, Grand Tour, Sisi Ticket, Classic Pass among a few others.
-The Imperial tour is the most basic one out of the lot and will give you an insight of the grandeur of the Palace including the staterooms and private apartments of Frank Joseph and Sisi.
+The Imperial tour is the most basic one out of the lot and will give you an insight into the grandeur of the Palace including the staterooms and private apartments of Frank Joseph and Sisi.
 Grand Tour includes the parts from Imperial Tour along with centuries-old interiors & furniture.
 Sisi Ticket gives you access to the Sisi museum holding the detailed life story about the most beautiful Empress of Europe ‘Sisi’ along with the ones clubbed in the grand tour.

 I chose the Imperial pass which included an audio tour of the apartments in the Schönbrunn Palace.
 Photography is not allowed inside the Palace and they don’t deposit your mobiles/cameras.
 But they keep a routine check at every nook and corner to prevent tourists from clicking.
 Yet, when I went through a huge sculpture of Sisi looking into the mirror, I couldn’t resist myself from clicking.
 Considering it was a memory worth capturing in my camera roll so not posting it here.
 Wouldn’t it be unfair to all those who want to go and see it themselves?